CBD vs CBG: The effects, benefits, strains, and best products

 CBD deserves every ounce of acclaim it’s received as the world’s most popular alternative to THC.
-In fact, you might have noticed we’re quite fond of Vermont CBD at Medical Mike’s.
+In fact, you might have noticed we’re quite fond of New York CBD at Medical Mike’s.
 But CBD isn’t the only non-psychoactive cannabinoid with intriguing physiological effects.
 We think it’s time CBD shared the spotlight with another member of the hemp family–CBG.

 What is CBG?